uabrc/uabrc.github.io/docs/cheaha/slurm/slurm_tutorial.md

 ...
 ```

 The last portion is running the actual code or software.
 Here, the computational task or program intended for execution is launched using specific commands and processes, which depends on the software used and overall computational workflow.
 For more detailed specification, refer to [Slurm job submission](../slurm/submitting_jobs.md).
-The following sections present practical examples for writing a Slurm batch script to specific use cases, and Prerequisites to start with the tutorial.
+The following sections present practical examples for writing a Slurm batch script to specific use cases, and prerequisites to start with the tutorial.

 ## Prerequisites